A unified diagrammatic approach to topological fixed point models: Topological order in 3+1 dimensions

 Vertices in $1+1$-dimensional cell complexes become 4-cells under the triangle face mapping, and are then adjacent to three edges.
 Thus, the vertex weight of the $1+1$-dimensional triangle face liquid can be constructed from three corner weights

 Similarily, the vertex weight of the $1+1$-dimensional 2-gon face liquid consists of two corner weights

 So far, we got one copy of the 3-dimensional volume liquid, and two copies of the 2-dimensional face-liquid.
-We now need moves which connect the elements of those liquids, by ``pulling faces through volumes''.
+We now need moves which connect the tensors of those liquids, by ``pulling faces through volumes''.
 Roughly, every such move can be constructed from a quadrupel consisting of a volume $V$, a dual face $F_D$, a special face of the volume, and a special edge of the dual face.
-The move involves one $V$ volume atom for each edge of $F_D$, and one $F_D$-valent $F_V$ face atom for each face $F_V$ of $V$.
-The volume and face atom corresponding to the special edge and face are on one side of the move, and all the others on the other side.
+The move involves one $V$ volume tensor for each edge of $F_D$, and one $F_D$-valent $F_V$ face tensor for each face $F_V$ of $V$.
+The volume and face tensor corresponding to the special edge and face are on one side of the move, and all the others on the other side.

 As an example, pick for $V$ the $01$ flip hat (with one of the triangles as special face), and for $F_D$ the triangle (with the $02$ edge as special edge).
 The corresponding pull-through move is given by